+Title: Roles of Departments at different response levels - Pandemic Influenza Serial Number: 03.044 Owner: EPRR Manager & Head of Service for Departments Version: rsion: 3.0 Date: F Review: November 2023

+Escalation

+Level 2 template.

-Title: Roles of Departments at different response levels - Pandemic InfluenzaSerial Number: 03.0 Owner: EPRR Manager & Head of Service for Departments Version: 2.0 Date: Oct 2019 Review: Oct 2021 I Spread ITU trained staff across the two areas.
-Nursing staff a proposed ratio of 1 ITU Nurse to 4 other Nurses.
-Availability up to 20 additional ventilators if theatres are scaled back Likely there will be a shortage of regional & national paediatric ICU beds & there ability to transfer ventilated children will be limited.
-Detailed and regularly updated operational plans for Intensive Care have been prepare Role of Paediatrics in Full Escalation In order to maintain segregation as far as possible, ch PFI, Level 2 template rather than Sarum Ward.
-Any ch suggestive of flu should be sent straight to PFI, Leve contact with other children.
-Before any children are accepted onto PFI, Level hild who arrives on a vel 2 template, with 2 template, full pa Sarum with symptoms a care taken to avoid aediatric resuscitation equipment needs to be available, plus the full range of etc.) for both triage & inpatient areas.
-Children requiring ventilation will be cohorted in PFI, vented children would be cohorted separately in PFI, I specialist paediatric nurses and medical s between Sarum and level 2 Standard staffing ratios will be adjusted ar childrens trained nurses, all those caring for cline.
-All outpatient activity ceased Consultants may need to work 12-hour shifts a Visiting in the flu areas will be restricted Level 2 template al evel 2 template. taff will be require id not all children hildren will be PoCa ongside adults.
-Non- ed to split their team will be cared for by Educate and encourage children to adopt good respiratory hygiene measures Staff may need gowns when caring for babies and neonates, because of the close contact required The patient environment should be cleaned at least twice daily and when known to be contaminated with secretions and body fluids.
-Communal areas such as playrooms should be closed.
+- Spread ITU trained staff across the two areas. - Nursing staff a proposed ratio of 1 ITU Nurse to 4 other Nurses. - Availability up to 20 additional ventilators if theatres are scaled back - Likely there will be a shortage of regional & national paediatric ICU beds & therefore the ability to transfer ventilated children will be limited.

+Detailed and regularly updated operational plans for Intensive Care have been prepared.

+Role of Paediatrics in Full Escalation

+In order to maintain segregation as far as possible, children with influenza will be treated in the PFI, Level 2 template rather than Sarum Ward.
+Any child who arrives on Sarum with symptoms suggestive of flu should be sent straight to PFI, Level 2 template, with care taken to avoid contact with other children.

+Before any children are accepted onto PFI, Level 2 template, full paediatric resuscitation equipment needs to be available, plus the full range of paediatric supplies (cannulas, ET tubes etc.) for both triage & inpatient areas.

+Children requiring ventilation will be cohorted in PFI, Level 2 template alongside adults.
+Non-vented children would be cohorted separately in PFI, Level 2 template.

+- specialist paediatric nurses and medical staff will be required to split their team between Sarum and level 2 - Standard staffing ratios will be adjusted and not all children will be cared for by childrens trained nurses, all those caring for children will be PoCa checked - All outpatient activity ceased - Consultants may need to work 12-hour shifts and stay resident. - Visiting in the flu areas will be restricted - Educate and encourage children to adopt good respiratory hygiene measures - Staff may need gowns when caring for babies and neonates, because of the close contact required - The patient environment should be cleaned at least twice daily and when known to be contaminated with secretions and body fluids. - Communal areas such as playrooms should be closed.
 Toys should not be shared.
-A toys must be cleanable and should be cleaned regularly (preferably when the environment is cleaned).
-Liquid formulations of Tamiflu are available for children.
-Pharmacy has produced document giving dosage regimes, etc. Indications for treatment and prophylaxis will be according to national guidelines.
-When cohorting children, we will take into consideration: Different age groups of children Children's routine vaccination status Presence of immuno-compromised conditions Co-infection with another pathogen (e.g. RSV) - such children may be cohorted separately, although this will depend on the availability of rooms and staff and the number of patients infected with both influenza and another pathogen who require isolation.
-For a comprehensive overview of regional paedia Influenza Contingency Plan for the Provision of Paedia
+All toys must be cleanable and should be cleaned regularly (preferably when the environment is cleaned). - Liquid formulations of Tamiflu are available for children.
+Pharmacy has produced a document giving dosage regimes, etc. Indications for treatment and prophylaxis will be according to national guidelines.

+When cohorting children, we will take into consideration:

+- Different age groups of children

+- Children's routine vaccination status

+- Presence of immuno-compromised conditions

+- Co-infection with another pathogen (e.g. RSV) such children may be cohorted separately, although this will depend on the availability of rooms and staff and the number of patients infected with both influenza and another pathogen who require isolation.

+For a comprehensive overview of regional paediatric pandemic flu plan see Pandemic Influenza Contingency Plan for the Provision of Paediatric Intensive Care in the Wessex region.

-Title: Setting up of Full Escalation Area - Pandemic Influenza Serial Numb per: 03.045 Owner: Deputy Chief Operating Officer & EPRR Manager Version: 2.0 Date: Oct 2019 Review: Oct 2021
+Title: Setting up of Full Escalation Area - Pandemic Influenza Serial Number: 03.045 Owner: Deputy Chief Operating Officer & EPRR Manager Version: 3.0 Date: November 2021 Review: November 2023